-This blue-green wreath with hints of gold uses foraged ivy, cones and eryngium.
+This blue-green wreath with hints of gold uses foraged English ivy, cones and eryngium.
 Gold accents were added with spray paint.

 Start by gathering your materials.
 See what you can find in your garden or buy in garden centres and florists.
 Use moss from your lawn or buy sustainable carpet moss online.
 It’s best to wear gloves if using thorny plants.